Setting up a Materials Module #

 Player Data Operations are functions that can modify player’s data by creating, updating, and deleting Components.
 These operations are also used to generate methods available in the Pragma SDK for your game client and gamer server to use.

-For our Materials Module, we’re going to define two PlayerDataOperations.
-One that lets you grant and add a material and one that lets you deduct from the balance.
+For our Materials Module, we’re going to define two PlayerDataOperations: one that lets you grant and add a material, and one that lets you deduct from the balance.

 Define the Request and Response payloads for each Player Data Operation #